Colombia Cafe Sofia

 Elevation

-Colombia Cafe Sofia is a medium-full roast coffee, developed just past the first crack to bring out its natural sweetness while preserving its delicate acidity.
-This roast level enhances the coffee’s smooth, well-rounded body and creates a good balance between its rich and sweet characteristics.
+Colombia Café Sofia is a medium-full roast coffee, this roast level enhances the coffee’s smooth, well-rounded body and creates a good balance between its rich and sweet characteristics.

 Cafetiere (French Press):

 Using a cafetiere will bring out the coffee’s rich, nutty undertones and enhance its smooth, full-bodied character.
-You’ll notice the walnut and cocoa notes coming through strongly, creating a comforting, mellow cup with a gentle sweetness from the caramel.
-The slightly heavier texture from the immersion brew will highlight the creamy finish, making it a great option if you enjoy a smooth, easy-drinking coffee.
+A comforting, mellow cup with a gentle sweetness.
+The slightly heavier texture from the immersion method creates a brew that’s smooth and easy to drink.

 Filter (V60 / Aeropress):